 Health and Safety Communication with Committees, Senior Management and Vice Chancellor

-- Reports to the Director of HR as a senior manager of the University.
+• Reports to the Chief Operating Officer as a senior manager of the University.

-- Meets regularly with the DVC Research and Enterprise and may be called upon to report directly to the Vice Chancellors Advisory Group or Council.
+• Meets regularly with the DVC Research and Enterprise and may be called upon to report directly to the Senior Leadership Team or Council.

-- Is a committee member of the Ethics & Safety Compliance Committee, a sub-committee to the Audit and Risk Committee.
-Performance indicators are recommended to the Ethics & Safety Compliance Committee on an annual basis.
+• Is a committee member of the Ethics & Safety Compliance Committee, a sub-committee of Council.
 Reporting on performance indicators forms a part of the 3 monthly reporting cycles.